 Transforming the splash zone behind the counter or sink is easy with wallpaper.
-It’s an inexpensive alternative to tile and is perfectly suited to kitchen backsplashes, as you can see here with this wallpaper that coordinates beautifully with the all black kitchen.
+It’s an inexpensive alternative to tile and is perfectly suited to kitchen backsplashes.

 Take advantage of the element of surprise by lining unexpected areas with a little wallpaper.
-You can line the inside of pantries, cupboards, drawers and shelving with something pretty, and your utilitarian kitchen elements don’t have to be so drab.
+You can line the inside of pantries, cupboards, drawers and shelving with something pretty.
+And your utilitarian kitchen elements won’t feel so drab.

-Well, Claude Monet had to go with tiles, but that doesn’t mean you have to!
-Copy the artist’s kitchen style with blue and white wallpaper in a gorgeous print.
+Google Claude Monet’s famous kitchen with its stunning blue and white tilework for inspo.
+Of course, he didn’t have the option of wallpaper and had to go with tiles.
+But that doesn’t mean you have to!
+Copy the artist’s kitchen style with a gorgeous blue and white print.
 Blue and white is a classic kitchen colourway that just always feels fresh.

 When you want to keep the colours or patterns from being overpowering, just wallpaper a slender strip, such as a narrow wall.

 Love flowers?
-Bring the garden in with gorgeous colourful floral wallpaper lining your open shelving.
+Line your open shelving with colourful floral wallpaper lining your open shelving.
 Your plates and glassware will really pop against the backdrop.

 Highlight your favoured wallpaper by applying it to just one wall.
 Choose the most uncluttered wall or one that is most visible when entering the room.
-Limiting your wallpaper to one wall means you can afford to go a bit crazier with it, choosing striking patterns that would overwhelm if repeated through the kitchen.
+Limiting your wallpaper to one wall means you can afford to go a bit crazier with it.
+And choose striking patterns that would overwhelm if repeated through the kitchen.
 You can also afford to splurge on a designer wallpaper when you are only dealing with a smaller space.

 Covering the insides of cabinets or pantries allows you to enjoy little peeks of dramatic wallpaper.
-Papering up the inside of cabinets and shelving works especially well in a galley kitchen where there may be no “feature wall” space to decorate–this way, you can still incorporate wallpaper.
+Papering up the inside of cabinets and shelving works especially well in a galley kitchen.
+In a galley kitchen there may be no “feature wall” space to decorate.
+But this way, you can still incorporate wallpaper.

 Wallpapers also come in a host of mural style designs, so you can cover an entire wall with a scene.
-While dramatic, larger prints like this can make your kitchen feel cosier, they can also age faster, so choose carefully!
+While dramatic murals can make your kitchen more interesting, they can also date faster, so choose carefully.